Angela J. Reddock

-Angela J. Reddock (born 1969) is an employment and labor and workplace attorney in Los Angeles, California.
+Angela J. Reddock (born 1969) is an American employment and labor and workplace attorney in Los Angeles, California.

 Early years

 Reddock's father was in the military, and she was born in Germany before moving to her parents' hometown of Birmingham, Alabama at the age of 2.
 It was the 1970s in post-civil rights Alabama, and her grandmother, a convalescent home worker and organizer with a nurses' union, often took Reddock to demonstrations.
 It was then that Reddock first developed an interest in civic and social engagement.

 Reddock was nine when her family moved to Compton, California.
 There, she would travel across town to Brentwood, where she attended private school at the Brentwood School.
 It was a long commute – even by Los Angeles standards – but the drive showed her the many different faces of the area.

 As a teen, Reddock thrived while navigating the different worlds of Compton and Brentwood.
 After high school, Reddock went to Amherst College in Massachusetts and studied abroad at Oxford University, St. Catherine's College in Oxford, England.
 Following college, she was a fellow with the Coro Foundation program in public policy and public affairs in Los Angeles.
 Thereafter, she attended law school at UCLA School of Law.